leshui1991/RevitDev/README.md

 # RevitDev
-This is a revit api study project including some interesting functions.
+This is a revit api study project including some interesting functions, such as, seat design.